-Takeshi Yokoo, M.D., Ph.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center and a member of its Magnetic Resonance Imaging (MRI) Division.
+Takeshi Yokoo, M.D., Ph.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and a member of its Magnetic Resonance Imaging (MRI) Division.
 He also serves as Medical Director of MRI at UT Southwestern, and as Lead Radiologist for Body Intervention at Parkland Hospital.
 His clinical interests include imaging of liver cancer, as well as image-guided biopsies and drainages.

 Dr. Yokoo holds a bachelor's degree in mathematics from Williams College in Williamstown, Massachusetts.
 He earned his doctorate in biomathematics and his medical degree at Mount Sinai School of Medicine in New York.
 He then completed his residency in diagnostic radiology on a five-year research track at the University of California, San Diego before obtaining advanced training in abdominal imaging and intervention through a fellowship at Massachusetts General Hospital in Boston.

 A passion for research

 Dr. Yokoo focuses on researching quantitative imaging techniques in order to support radiologists in objective interpretation and standardized reporting of imaging studies.
 He has collaborated with MRI manufacturers to develop product sequences that are now available for routine clinical imaging use.
 Through his extensive research and work in technological imaging advancement, along with his research on topics such as diffuse liver disease and liver cancer, Dr. Yokoo has authored or co-authored more than 50 peer-reviewed publications.